AWQUA/Measurement/turbidity/devices/basic-inline-turbidimeter/README.md

 ##Function
 _How does the device measure a parameter?_
 This device is a back-scatter [nephelometrer](https://en.wikipedia.org/wiki/Nephelometer).
-A pair of infrared light-emitting diodes (IR LED) are mount on either side of a light-to-frequency sensor, is scattered by suspended sediment as it passes through a sample of water.
-Some portion of this light This scattered light is detected by an IR-sensitive [photodiode](https://en.wikipedia.org/wiki/Photodiode) mounted at a right angle to the center of the IR LED's light beam.
+A pair of infrared light-emitting diodes (IR LED) are mounted on either side of a light-to-frequency sensor.
+Some portion of this emitted light is scattered by suspended sediment as it passes through a sample of water.
+This scattered light is detected by an IR-sensitive [photodiode](https://en.wikipedia.org/wiki/Photodiode) mounted at a right angle to the center of the IR LED's light beam.
 The intensity of light detected by the photodiode is referenced to a calibration curve stored in the device's memory to interpolate the corresponding turbidity value, measured in [nephelometric turbidity units (NTU)](http://or.water.usgs.gov/grapher/fnu.html).

 _How does the device record data?_
-This device is intended for basic manual operation and does not contain storage for data.
+This device contains an SD card slot for storing data.

 _How does the device display data?_
-The microcontroller at the heart of this device reads the frequency of pulses transmitted by the [photodiode unit](http://www.mouser.com/ProductDetail/ams/TSL230BRD-TR/?qs=sGAEpiMZZMu97qiQi8P%252buifvOPr%252b402N67DKHn09PFo%3d), interpolates the turbidity value from stored calibration data, and displays the turbidity value on a [four-digit display panel](http://www.electrodragon.com/product/7-segment-4-digit-display-common-anode/) (much like those used in some alarm clocks).
+This device is intended for standalone data logging and does not include a display.

 _What units does the device report in?_
 Like all AWQUA turbidimeters, this device reports readings in  [nephelometric turbidity units (NTU)](http://or.water.usgs.gov/grapher/fnu.html).

 _How does the device communicate data electronically?_
 This device does not possess data telemetry capabilities, however they may be added for additional cost.
 See the [Communications](https://github.com/AWQUA/Communication) repo for options.

 ##Use Case
 _Where can the device be safely used?_